srest2021/pickup-app/README.md

     npx expo run:android
     ```

-6. To login as a test user, use the following credentials:
+6. To login as a test user to the app, use the following credentials:

     ```shell
     email: admin@example.com